 This is the only beach along the Scarborough Bluffs in Toronto and it offers a number of facilities.
 These include parking, ice cream trucks, snack bars, fishing and picnic areas, and great swimming water.

-With the magnificent bluffs on one side and the luscious parklands on the other, this is definitely one of those nice beaches in Ontario for a day out.
+With the magnificent bluffs on one side and the luscious parklands on the other, this is definitely one of the best beaches in Ontario for a day out.
 Just be aware that it’s popular and might get a little crowded.

 Hanlan’s Point Beach